bw-math/bw-math/source/notes/distributions/04_NORMAL.rst

 .. plot:: assets/plots/examples/04_ex01_die_roll.py

-Consider now the experiment of rolling 10 die.
+Consider now the experiment of rolling 30 die.
 The *relative* frequency of each outcome in the *ideal distribution* will not change, since the new die being rolled consist of the same outcomes as the original die; Outcomes are added to the experiment in the same proportion.

-TODO
+Take this experiment of rolling 30 die and repreat

 A departure from normality can suggest several things: